-- Set Automatic Payments If you have access to online banking, set up automatic payments for recurring bills, such as those for rent or mortgage and utilities, so you can focus on more important daily concerns during a crisis. - Contact Creditors If you've lost your source of income temporarily or are going to have difficulties keeping up with bill payments for other reasons related to the disaster, contact your creditors immediately and explain your situation.
-Many may be willing to reduce or suspend your payments until you're back on your feet. - Contact Your Employer Contact your employer to find out whether the business has been affected and the company's plans for staying or getting up and running.
-If you'll be out of work because of the disaster, contact your state unemployment insurance office to see if you qualify for unemployment insurance. - Government Assistance Learn about additional available government disaster relief assistance from sites like FEMA.gov, or from the Small Business Administration site if you're a business owner.
+If you have access to online banking, set up automatic payments for recurring bills, such as those for rent or mortgage and utilities, so you can focus on more important daily concerns during a crisis.
+If you've lost your source of income temporarily or are going to have difficulties keeping up with bill payments for other reasons related to the disaster, contact your creditors immediately and explain your situation.
+Many may be willing to reduce or suspend your payments until you're back on your feet.
+Also contact your employer to find out whether the business has been affected and the company's plans for staying or getting up and running.
+If you'll be out of work because of the disaster, contact your state unemployment insurance office to see if you qualify for unemployment insurance.
+Learn about additional available government disaster relief assistance from sites like FEMA.gov or from the Small Business Administration site if you're a business owner.